*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Smith, Kimberly K. The Dominion of Voice: Riot, Reason and Romance in Antebellum American Political Thought.
 Lawrence: University Press of Kansas, 1999.

 - Zaeske, Susan.
-Signatures of Citizenship: Petitioning, Antislavery, & Women’s Political Identity.
-Chapel Hill: University of North Carolina Press, 2003.
+Signatures of Citizenship: Petitioning, Antislavery, and Women’s Political Identity.
+Chapel Hill: University of North Carolina Press, 2003

 - David Brion Davis, The Problem of Slavery in Western Culture (New York: Oxford University Press, 1966). [↩]